 - If you have other symptoms

-- Allergic reaction (such as allergic rhinitis, hay fever, or a bee sting)
+- Allergic reaction (allergic rhinitis, hay fever, or a bee sting)

 - Blood transfusion reaction

 - Conjunctivitis (inflammation of the eye)

 - Drug reactions, including those due to aspirin, penicillin, sulfa, glucocorticoids, and others